 - Preheat oven to 350 degrees.

-- Chop up chicken breast into small, uniform bite-size pieces.
+- Cut the chicken breast into small, uniform bite-size pieces.

 - In a large bowl, add chicken breast, soup mix, cream of chicken soup, water, and rice.
 Mix well until combined.